F-said/al-folio-ak/_pages/about.md

 header-img: ../assets/img/IMG_2944.jpg
 ---

 I’m currently a second year Ph.D student in Cognitive Psychology at the University of Texas.
-My graduate advisor is [Dr. Cristine Legare](http://cristinelegare.com/) and I work in her [EVOLearn](http://cristinelegare.com/lab) lab.
+My graduate advisor is [Dr. Cristine Legare](http://cristinelegare.com/) and I work in her [Center for Applied Cognitice Science ](https://www.centerforappliedcogsci.com/people).

 I received my B.A. in Anthropology and Psychology from Skidmore College, where my thesis work explored children’s selective trust in accented speakers and the malleability of accent-based discrimination.